micapam/policy-calculations-test/README.md

 - Prepare the system: `bundle`
 - Initialise the database: `bundle exec rake db:setup`
 - Run the server: `bundle exec rails server`
-- Browse to http://localhost:3000 and try it out.
+- Browse to <http://localhost:3000> and try it out.

-To activate the challenge features, browse to http://localhost:3000/flipper and enable them.
+To activate the challenge features, browse to <http://localhost:3000/flipper>
+and enable them.
 (Currently only the birthday UI feature is implemented.)

 To run the feature specs: `bundle exec spinach`

 To run the unit tests: `bundle exec rspec`

-## Next / todo

-- One step in first challenge feature is failing - fix this
-- Second challenge
-- Proper validation of form inputs
-- Failure handling for create action

 ## Brief rationale for gem & methodology choices